 - The term alphanumeric designation in the description given in QW 420 indicates that each P-No. designation shall be considered as a separate P-No. For example, base metals assigned P-No. 5A are considered of separate P-No. from those assigned P-No. 5B or 5C.

 - An important thing to note here is that P-Numbers are not solely determined by the material specification.
 The grade/type greatly influences the P-No. assignment of a metal.
-In ASME Section II Part A structure, the material specification mainly points us to the product form, while the grade/type pins down the metallurgical composition.
-It is the composition that determines the weldability of a metal.
+In ASME Section II Part A structure, the material specification mainly points us to the product form, while the grade/type pins down the chemical composition.
+The chemical composition and product form are both taken into account to determine the P-No. of a metal.

 - The P-Numbers assigned by ASME are listed in Table QW 422 in ASME Section IX for various base metals.
 The base metals contained in this table are mostly those that are specified in American standards.
 In recent years however, non-ASME base metals have also been added to this table, such as 16Mo3, IS2062 etc.